Advanced Patch

 4. If you combine Whitelists and Blacklists, only patches that are at least on one Whitelist and NOT on one Blacklist will be deployed.

-2. Choose a team that should work with this filter rule
+2. Choose a Patch Team that should work with this Patch Filter Rule

 4. Enter a description